|About Us News Resources Login Become a member Help Search|

 He sat numbed for a moment as a surge of lingering indignation shot through his veins.
 He was still here?
 He seemed to recognize Thranduil as well, but he had already drowned his better judgment.

 “Well, if it is not our old comrade from Balar,” Alkarinwë drawled with a cheeky smile, though his eyes were sharp yet.
 “Máravë omentaina, Moriquendë.”

 Thranduil said nothing.
 He had no real desire to kill him—he was not so far gone as that—but the Kinslayings did indeed cross his mind.
 Would a grievance of some years past justify at least a lingering scar or two if he could catch him alone later?

 “You know him?” one of the others asked cautiously from the side.

 “Oh, yes, we are old friends,” Alkarinwë said snidely.
 “I see Goldilocks has found a suitable companion for himself.”

 Thranduil bristled indignantly, and he felt Anárion do the same behind him.
 The other did not know the nature of their unspoken quarrel, but his apprehension was quickly burning away.

-Too bold for his own good, the big Golodh then closed the distance between them with a fearless swagger in his step.
-“It is good to see you are learning your place at last,” he said mockingly, and he lay a presumptuous hand on Thranduil’s stiffening shoulder.
+Too bold for his own good, the big Golodh closed the distance between them with a fearless swagger in his step.
+“It is good to see you are learning your place at last,” he said, laying a presumptuous hand on Thranduil’s stiffening shoulder.
 “Most curs stand a better chance if they run in packs, you know.”

 That remark fell hard upon Anárion, who was acutely conscious of his mixed parentage.